EndsCreed/Simple-Linux-MC-Start-Script/README.md

 Above is an example of what you can expect to see in your screen listing if you set it to `NAME="All-The-Fabric`

 #### JAR
 This will be the name of the server jar itself.
-Do not include the .jar file extention here.
-Just the name.
+Do Include the .jar file extention here.
 Eg.
-- `JAR="server"
+- `JAR="server.jar"
-- `JAR="forge-1.12.2-14.23.5.2854-universal"`
+- `JAR="forge-1.12.2-14.23.5.2854-universal.jar"`

 #### JAVA
 This is the full path to your java installation.
 This can be found by running `sudo alternatives --config java`.
 This will spit back a list of currently installed java versions like below.